-Dogfighting is a sadistic "contest" in which two dogs—specifically bred, conditioned, and trained to fight—are placed in a pit (generally a small arena enclosed by plywood walls) to fight each other for the spectators' entertainment and gambling.
+Dogfighting is a inhumane bloodsport where dogs who have been bred, conditioned, and trained to fight are placed in a pit to fight each other for spectator entertainment and profit.

-Fights average one to two hours, ending when one of the dogs will not or cannot continue.
-In addition to these organized dogfights, street dogfights are a problem in many urban areas.
+Fights average one to two hours, ending when one of the dogs cannot continue.

-The injuries inflicted and sustained by dogs participating in dogfights are frequently severe, even fatal.
-The American pit bull terrier-type dogs used in the majority of these fights have been specifically bred and trained for fighting and are unrelenting in their attempts to overcome their opponents.
-With their extremely powerful jaws, they are able to inflict severe bruising, deep puncture wounds, and broken bones.
-Dogs used in these events often die of blood loss, shock, dehydration, exhaustion, or infection hours or even days after the fight.
-Other animals are often sacrificed as well; dogs who are born "cold," or won't fight, may be kept around to sic other dogs on.
+The injuries inflicted and sustained by dogs participating in dogfights are severe and often fatal.
+The dogs used in the majority of these fights have been specifically bred and trained for fighting — an upbringing that relies on abuse and mistreatment from puppyhood.

+Typical dogfighting injuries include severe bruising, deep puncture wounds and broken bones.
+Dogs used in these events often die of blood loss, shock, dehydration, exhaustion or infection hours or even days after the fight.
+Otherwise healthy dogs who are born "cold," or won't fight are often used to sic other dogs on as training.

 In describing the details of one particular dogfight, a convicted dogfighter wrote, "Miss Rufus spent most of the rest of the fight on her back and Bandit broke her other front leg high up in the shoulder, as well as one of her back legs, in the knee joint.
 The only leg she didn’t break she chewed all to hell.
 She had literally scalped Miss Rufus, tearing a big chunk of skin off the top of her head alongside one ear."

-Yes.
 Dogfighting is a felony offense in all 50 states, and it is a felony offense under federal law as well.
 It is also a felony to knowingly bring a minor to an animal fight.

-Yes.
-Spectators provide much of the profit associated with dogfighting.
-The money generated by admission fees and gambling helps keep this "sport" alive.
-Because dogfights are illegal and therefore not widely publicized, spectators do not merely happen upon a fight; they seek it out.
+Because dogfights aren’t widely publicized, spectators do not merely happen upon a fight; they seek it out.
 They are willing participants who support a criminal activity through their paid admission and attendance.
 Thankfully, many states have realized that felony charges for spectators can help crack down on dogfighting, but more legislation is still needed.